PacificBiosciences/pb-assembly/README.md

 #### How much haplotype divergence can FALCON-Unzip handle?

 The magnitude of haplotype divergence determines the structure of the resulting FALCON-Unzip assembly.
-Genomic regions with low heterozygisty will be assembled as collapsed haplotype on a single primary contig.
+Genomic regions with low heterozygosity will be assembled as collapsed haplotype on a single primary contig.
 Haplotypes up to ~5% diverged will be Unzipped, while highly divergent haplotypes will be assembled on different primary contigs.
 In the latter case, it is up to the user to identify these contigs as homologous using gene annotation or sequence alignment.